History Files Nav bar

 c.1325 BC

 Ahhiyawa is attacked by the Hittites as they invade and conquer Arzawa, bringing their power and presence right up to Ahhiyawa's borders.
-Perhaps as part of a 'cold war', Ahhiyawa later supports an overthrow of the ruler of Wilusa by one Piyama-Radu.
+Perhaps as part of a 'cold war', Ahhiyawa later supports an overthrow of the ruler of Wilusa by one Piyama-Radu (see circa 1245 BC).

 c.1250 BC

-An elusive 'king of Ahhiyawa', is a major player, and is addressed as 'brother' by the Hittite king, Hattusili III, but is hard to pinpoint in any detail.
+An elusive 'king of Ahhiyawa', is a major player, and is addressed as 'brother' by the Hittite king, Hattusili III, This makes him a recognised equal, but he is hard to pinpoint in any detail.
 The peaceful relations of the previous century are now harder to find as the two kingdoms vie for supremacy.
 Hattusili mentions that Wilusa has previously been a bone of contention between the two kingdoms.

 fl c.1245 BC